Nike Blazer Mid 77 vs. Converse Chuck Taylor 70

 Now we also need to consider the price of both sneakers.

-The Nike Blazer 77 comes at around $90, while the Converse Chuck 70 comes at around $70, so expect about a $20 difference between the two sneakers.
+The Nike Blazer 77 is priced at around $90, and the Converse Chuck 70 at about $70.
+This means there’s typically a $20 price difference.

 Final verdict